This is a recently updated article. All the latest details are included for you.

 What do you think?

-If you’re new to online dating, then this can be a hard question to ask.
+If you’re new to online dating, then this can be a hard question to answer.

-Anyway, I asked you whether or not you think it was a good profile.
+Anyway, I asked you whether or not you thought the guy with the receding hairline had a good photo.

-Because I am across this profile when looking for WOMEN on Bumble.
+I came across this profile when looking for WOMEN on Bumble.

-That’s because this poor lady wasn’t aware of the fact that Bumble automatically crops your photo for you by zooming in on your face…
+The poor lady who owned the profile wasn’t aware that Bumble automatically crops your photo for you by zooming in on your face…

 …or what they believe is your face.